alphagov/govuk_publishing_components/docs/component_conventions.md

 All CSS selectors should follow the BEM naming convention shown above, explained in [more detail here](https://github.com/alphagov/govuk-frontend/blob/master/docs/contributing/coding-standards/css.md#block-element-modifier-bem).

 Note: to avoid long and complicated class names, we follow the [BEM guidance](http://getbem.com/faq/#css-nested-elements) that classes do not have to reflect the nested nature of the DOM.
-We also try to avoid nesting classes too deeply, so that styles can be overridden more easily if needed.
+We also try to avoid nesting classes too deeply so that styles can be overridden if needed.

 ```scss
   // Avoid this: